jpocwiar/GeneticVSTComposer/README.md

 15. **Generate**: Invokes generation of new melodies.
 16. **Generated Melodies**: Shows the list of currently generated melodies with their MIDI values. -1 means pause, -2 means extension of the previous note.

+## Future work

+The plugin can be further developed in the following ways:
+- MIDI drag and drop functionality could be added, so that the generated MIDI can be easily placed in DAW and saved.
+In current state, the generated MIDI is forgotten, when generating new melodies, so it works better live than for actual composing.
+- A feedback mode could be created, when user can evaluate the generated melodies and on the basis of that evaluation new melodies would be created.
+As the process of evaluation is time consuming, it could be done in a way that user evaluates only the best melodies, which were already obtained in previous generations with current fitness function.
+Feedback could be also used in generating rhythms, which would be probably easier.
+- Some functionality of recording user's rhythm input and then optimizing melody on that rhythm could be added, just as it works in our "Build melody on rhythm" mode.
+- The genetic algorithm efficiency can be further optimized to obtain solutions quicker
+- Using neural networks as a part of fitness function could be considered, as it was done in [10]
+- Plugin's UI could be improved for better user experience.
+In particular, a keyboard visualisation could be added to clearly show roles of specific keys.
+- Generated melodies could be shown in UI in form of music notation and also modified on the go.

 ## Bibliography
 [1] Scaler 2. https://www.scalerplugin.com/.
 Access: 10.03.2024\